 If you’re like most people, you probably spend too much time looking at your iPhone or iPad.
 When you have downtime, you check your phone; maybe you have new notifications, maybe there’s some new email.
 If not, maybe just one more level of Candy Crush Saga…

-Apple has addressed this growing problem with the Screen Time feature in iOS 12.
+Apple has addressed this growing problem with the Screen Time feature in iOS 12 (and later versions, including iOS 13 and iOS 14, and the corresponding versions of iPadOS).
 It allows you to see how much you use your device, which is the first step toward cutting down.
-It also lets you set time limits for certain apps, and "downtime," when you're not allowed to use your iPhone or iPad.
-(Of course, you can override those limits; they're not meant to be inviolable.)
+It also lets you set time limits for certain apps, and “downtime,” when you’re not allowed to use your iPhone or iPad.
+Of course, you can override those limits; they’re not meant to be inviolable.

 In this article, I’m going to explain how to use Screen Time to diagnose your iPhone and iPad usage, how to understand its data, and how to set limits.
 I’ll also show you how you can set a limit for your children that they can’t override.

 Start by going to Settings > Screen Time, then Turn on Screen Time.
 This will tell your device to start recording your activity.
 This is all private; none of this gets sent to Apple.
 But it does record some detailed activity that you should know about, if anyone else uses your device.
 It records each app you use, and each website you visit.
 While it doesn’t display a list of web pages, anyone will be able to see the sites you have visited if they peruse your activity.
 It does not, however, display websites you visit in private browsing mode.

 If you want Screen Time to combine data from all the devices signed into your iCloud account, toggle Share Access Devices.